InsightDataScienceCodingChallenge/DataInsight/README.md

 * In the insight_test_suite folder created the test cases and verified with expected output.Below is the test case result:

+* In the large text input file we do have all the float values but not in case of test file.
+Converted int values to float     value to verify the test case.
+The value is same but there is change datatype.

+example:

+200 and 200.0

+* Below is the result of test case:
 ```
 [PASS]: test_1 top_cost_drug.txt[PASS]: your-own-test_1 top_cost_drug.txt[Tue